 ANTICIPATED ISSUANCE OF ADDITIONAL GENERAL OBLIGATION DEBT . . .
-As shown in Table 10 above, the City will has \$70,945,000 voted but unissued debt remaining to be issued from the November 6, 2012 and November 4, 2014 authorization.
+As shown in Table 10 above, after the issuance of the Bonds, the City will have \$53,785,000 voted but unissued debt remaining to be issued from the November 4, 2014 authorization.
 The City may also issue tax-supported debt other than voter approved general obligation bonds to fund public improvements, such as certificates of obligation or tax anticipation notes, without submitting a measure to the voters, but in certain instances, subject to voter petition rights for a referendum.
 Further, the City may issue tax-supported debt other than voter approved general obligation bonds to refund bonds or other obligations not currently payable from or supported by ad valorem taxes, such as the City's Utility System revenue bonds.
-The City anticipates the issuance of approximately \$30,645,000 in tax-supported debt in the second quarter of 2017.
+The City anticipates the issuance of approximately \$33,700,000 in tax supported debt in the second quarter of 2018.